Avoid Physical Damage

 Avoid Electronic Damage

-The magnetic stripe on the back of the UCard is encoded with information at the time the card is printed.
-This encoding can be damaged by exposure to electrical or magnetic fields.
+Electronic information is encoded both in the iClass chip and the Magnetic Stripe on the card.
+This encoding can be damaged by exposure to strong electrical or magnetic fields.
 So you should avoid storing or exposing your cards to cell phones, computers, appliances, or other electronic or magnetic devices.

 If for some reason, you have weakened or otherwise damaged the magnetic encoding on your UCard, you will need to purchase a replacement card.
-We cannot reencode the magnetic stripe on the card after it has been issued to you.
+We cannot reencode the card.